ScottLogic/blog/_posts/2025-11-12-communicating-architecture.md

 This is why we create **multiple views**, each shaped by a specific **viewpoint** and tailored to its audience.
 The model remains the one source of truth; each view shows only the part that matters for a given concern.

-As an analogy, think about the the architectural plans of a house.
+As an analogy, think about the architectural plans of a house.
 A single structural model can be used to produce:
   - a **floor plan** for layout and navigation,
   - an **electrical plan** for wiring,
   - a **plumbing plan** for water and waste.